All machine learning is AI, but not all AI is machine learning.

 AI tools often don’t even know they have made a mistake, which requires even more work from a human who can figure out how to prevent them.

-The AI learns from visitors’ behaviour in real-time – and so incorporates machine learning – anticipating the visitors’ intents, and adapts the results to rank the most relevant products higher, maximising your sales.
+The AI learns from visitors’ behavior in real-time – and so incorporates machine learning – anticipating the visitors’ intents, and adapts the results to rank the most relevant products higher, maximizing your sales.

 Make sure that you offer the best possible buying experience to your customers, by using AI.
 Chatbots and AR are two examples of how AI can help you improve your customers’ experiences on your e-commerce site.